Content first: How Enonic works headlessly

 Solving headless headaches with Enonic’s content first approach.

-While headless CMS is a preferred platform for developers and solves a lot of challenges, it is not without its own issues.
-To rectify several of the potential shortcomings, Enonic offers a hybrid architecture to satisfy both developers and editors alike.
+While headless CMS is a preferred platform for developers, its first generation offerings do not come without their own issues.
+To rectify this, Enonic offers a headless CMS with additional tools sure to satisfy both developers and editors alike.